All Episodes

 Who did you vote for?

-Military man, police officer, so forth.
+Military man, police officers, so forth.

-Uh oh, now look.
+Oh, now look.

 Now there's not enough time to take another call and be fair with it.

-So let me take a brief time out and come back, wrap the hour up with a fun find something to do while we're in the break here.
+So let me take a brief time out and come back, wrap the hour up with a fun, find something to do while we're in the break here.

 Don't miss it.

-Okay, ran the numbers on turnout.
+Okay, random numbers on turnout.

 And if anybody tries to tell you that the turnout was low, do not believe them.

-It's a it's a flat out lie.
+It's a flat-out lie.

 Here are the numbers.

-In the 2012 Republican primary in Virginia 7, 47,037 votes were cast.
+In the 2012 Republican primary in Virginia 7, 47,037 votes were cast, 47,000 votes.

 In Cantor's district.